Risks associated with business

 3 Financing risks

-Recent years have shown that major disruptions can occur in financial markets with very little warning.
-For this reason, although the situation now seems rather stable from Uponor's perspective, significant risks may arise in the future in relation to the availability of financing.
-Uponor aims to ensure the availability, flexibility and affordability of financing by maintaining sufficient credit limit reserves and a well-balanced maturity distribution of loans, as well as by using several reputable and well-rated counterparties and various forms of financing.
+Major disruptions can occur in the international financial markets with very little warning.
+For this reason, although the situation now seems rather stable from Uponor's perspective, significant risks may arise in relation to the availability of financing in the future.
+Uponor aims to ensure the availability, flexibility and affordability of financing by maintaining sufficient committed credit limit reserves and a well-balanced maturity distribution of loans, as well as by using several reputable and well-rated counterparties and various forms of financing.

 The Group manages its liquidity through efficient cash management solutions and by applying a risk-averse investment policy, investing solely in low-risk instruments that can be liquidated rapidly and at a clear market price.